15 Unique Greek Women – Ancient and Modern

 Helen of Troy by Evelyn de Morgan

-Who doesn’t know the story of Helen of Troy, known also as Helen of Sparta, or, simply Helen, the most beautiful woman in the world, the face that launched a thousand ships and started the Trojan Wars while she was at it!
+Known also as Helen of Sparta, or, simply Helen, said to be the most beautiful woman in the world, the face that launched a thousand ships and started the Trojan Wars while she was at it!

 8. Sappho

-Sappho John William Godward
+Sappho - John William Godward - 1904 - J. Paul Getty Museum

 The first female Greek writer must surely be Sappho, a poet from Lesbos.